Nuclear Medicine Technologist

 How can I submit an application for NPCollege's Nuc Med program?

-Before we look into any application, NPCollege does require you to schedule a meeting with the admissions office for further review your academic background, and your goals.
+Before we look into any application, NPCollege does require you to schedule a meeting with the admissions office for further review of your academic background, and your goals.
 This is important because it allows us to make recommendations for your career path with only the credits you need to achieve the coveted certification from ARRT and registrations with (CDPH-RHB) to obtain a license.

 Schedule a Tour Schedule an Interview